Frequently Asked Questions: If I am the victim of bias or discrimination…

 All crime statistics reported to Fordham are, in turn, reported to the community and the federal government.
-The Office of Safety and Security keeps crime statistics for the campus and surrounding areas, is required to report these statistics to the federal government (anyone can find the data here: http://ope.ed.gov/security/Index.aspx
+The Department of Public Safety keeps crime statistics for the campus and surrounding areas, is required to report these statistics to the federal government (anyone can find the data here: http://ope.ed.gov/security/Index.aspx

 ) and will provide statistics to any interested member of the community (phone: 718.817.2222).
 All crime statistics are also shared with faculty, staff and students on an annual basis and student media such as the student newspapers routinely review security reports and publish items from which names and identifying information have been removed for privacy.

 Where can I see Fordham’s policies on bias incidents, discrimination and hate crimes?

 Who should I contact with any questions about the policies and process in this FAQ?

 The best source of information on policies related to bias and discrimination incidents is the Dean of Students for your campus:

 Lincoln Center Dean of Students: 212.636.6250

 Students are also encouraged to speak with a member of the Department of Public Safety, Residential Life, Student Leadership and Community Development, and Multicultural Affairs.